Imperial Oil Limited (IMO) Bundle

 Imperial Oil Limited's Current Status

-As of the end of fiscal year 2024, Imperial Oil Limited is a publicly traded company listed on the Toronto Stock Exchange (TSX) and the NYSE American under the ticker symbol IMO.
-While publicly traded, a significant majority of its shares are held by one entity.
+Imperial Oil Limited is a publicly traded company, listed on the Toronto Stock Exchange (TSX) and the NYSE American under the ticker symbol IMO.
+This dual-listing status means it is subject to the regulatory and disclosure requirements of both Canadian and US markets, ensuring high transparency for investors.

 Imperial Oil Limited's Ownership Breakdown